 Contact: Leslie Boie at 952.920.8515 x274; firstname.lastname@example.org.

-Before registering, please assemble all relevant information, including passport, credit card, frequent flyer, health insurance, and emergency contact.
+Before registering, please assemble your passport, credit card, frequent flyer, health insurance, and emergency contact information.
 Thank you.

 with Jubilee Centre and World Vision